diegolax/CSS_360_Project_1/daniel_section.md

 ### #2: Dental Office Site
 **Agile:** The project is a web-based application that is planned to get new features over time.
 The agile model is well-suited for continually adding new features, and can accommodate the customer's evolving plans for the site.
-Work with other teams or companies is not anticipated, so complexity should not be a problem.
+Working with other teams or companies is not anticipated, so complexity should not be a problem.

 ### #3: Nuclear Power Plant
 **Waterfall:** The deliverable is a safety-critical system, so it must be developed slowly and cautiously.